-We take chemical energy from the food we eat; or actually, we use the food we eat to make our own energy in a process called respiration.
-Energy in food is measured in calories (cal), and you may know people that count how many calories they eat each day.
+We take in chemical energy from the food we eat; or actually, we use the food we eat to gain energy for us to use in a process called respiration.
+Energy in food is often measured in calories (cal), and you may know people that count how many calories they eat each day.
 In reality, the calories that people count are actually kilocalories (kcal).
 One kcal contains one thousand cal.
+However, it is more correct to measure energy of any kind in standard units called Joules (J) and to convert calories into joules the number is multiplied by 4.2 (see below).
 The amount of energy people need from food each day varies a lot according to age, lifestyle, pregnancy, general health, gender and other possible factors.
-Roughly, for an adult 2000-2200 calories are the required daily intake.
+For an adult, aproximately 8000-10 000KJ (or 2000-2200 calories) are the required daily energy intake.

 It is possible to determine the amount of energy in different types of food in a simple experiment.
 You need different types of food, e.g. crisps and bread, cut up in small pieces.
 You literally have to burn them under a boiling tube with a certain amount of water and measure how much the temperature rises.
 The more the temperature of the water increases, the more energy has been released from that type of food.